hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Func/status.md

 `GET https://$region.hyperfunc.io/status/$name/$uuid`

-Retrieve the status of a function
+Retrieve the status of a function, no signature authentication requirements.

 **Example request**: